gabriellewald/resume.md/resume.md

 - Organized and co-presented induction ceremony to welcome new inductees
 - Led weekly meetings with society members to address action items

-## Projects

-### <span>Passing the Standards Projection</span> <span>May 2021</span>

-A projection of the percentage of students passing test standards in California K-12 public schools:

-   - Created unique dataset with test scores, financial investment in education, and several demographics regarding students and their families.
-   - Modeled the training data to several regression algorithms (Linear Regression, Logistic Regression, Decision Tree, Random Forest, Lasso and PCA)

 ## Education

 ### <span>Springboard School of Data, Data Science</span> <span>2020 -- 2021</span>